LondheShubham153/two-tier-flask-app/README.md

 ## To run this two-tier application in EKS Cluster

-- Create namespace "2tier" before applying manifests.
+- Create namespace "two-tier-ns" before applying manifests.

 #### Pre-requisites:
   - an EC2 Instance (Note : If Using Ubuntu EC2 Instance instead of Amazon Linux then Make Sure to have **aws-iam-authenticator** installed.)